 We measure our cash equivalents and marketable securities at fair value on a recurring basis and have significant observable inputs where there are identical or comparable assets in the market to use in establishing our fair value measurements.
+We consider money market funds and certificates of deposit to be Level 1.
 We use significant observable inputs that include but are not limited to benchmark yields, reported trades, broker/dealer quotes and issuer spreads.
-Generally, the types of instruments we invest in are not traded on a market such as the NASDAQ Global Market.
-We consider these inputs to be Level 2 as defined by SFAS 157.
-We do not have any investments that would require inputs considered to be Level 3 as defined by SFAS 157.
+We consider these inputs to be Level 2 inputs.
+Generally, the types of instruments we invest in are not traded on a market such as the NASDAQ Global Market, which we would consider to be Level 1 inputs.
+We do not have any investments that would require inputs considered to be Level 3.
 We use the bid price to establish fair value.